top of page

 Does being sober mean not drinking at all?

-The second movie I watched was Smashed (2012).
+Living Sober requires a change in belief and practice.
+I was reminded of this when I watched Smashed (2012).
 This is about a young couple living a hedonistic lifestyle.
 The character played by Mary Elizabeth Winstead spirals out of control.
 When she leaves rehab, she is surrounded by the same former temptations, people in her life and so on.
 She comes to realise that her recovery is at risk unless she makes fundamental changes to her life.

-The point of these stories is that recovery is at risk without a fundamental change in attitude to life.
+The point of this story is that recovery is at risk without a fundamental change in attitude to life.
 Abstinence is tough enough when viewed through the lens of an imposition.
 The first lesson is to let go of attachments and be more accepting of self and others.
 Fundamentally there is a need to be comfortable in one’s own skin – to be able to sit still.

 The second fundamental lesson is about the challenges we face when living sober.
 Others don't get it – they are not living in your shoes.
 You may need to move on.
 It’s a life commitment – not necessarily as the seemingly impossible task of “for life” but in terms of how you live your life.
 This is not about forgoing pleasure and wearing a hair shirt.
 It’s about a reorientation of life.